-The Chief Executive Officer, Chief Financial Officer, Chief Operating Officer and Vice President/ Controller (collectively, the "Financial Officers") bear a special responsibility for promoting integrity throughout the organization, with responsibilities to CRA stockholders.
+The Chief Executive Officer, Chief Financial Officer, Chief Accounting Officer and Vice President/ Controller, or such other persons designated by CRA from time to time (collectively, the "Financial Officers") bear a special responsibility for promoting integrity throughout the organization, with responsibilities to CRA stockholders.
 The Financial Officers have a special role both to adhere to these principles themselves and also to encourage a culture throughout CRA as a whole that endeavors to provide the fair and timely reporting of CRA financial results and condition, as well as other information required by Securities and Exchange Commission regulations.